 What is a Dominant in BDSM?

 A dominant (also called ‘Dom’) in BDSM is a person with control over another, submissive person (also referred to as ‘Sub’).
 The dominants role in BDSM can encompass a variety of different elements.
 Some dom’s act as a teacher, guiding their innocent sub’s into the dark world of dungeons and debauchery.
 They may enjoy inflicting pain on their sub, especially if they step out of line and disobey orders.
 The dominant partner may create a specific set of rules that the submissive has to obey, and if they misbehave they are sure to be punished.
 Often the sub must ask permission to perform certain acts, whether that’s touching the dom or masturbating.
 Not only does the dom demand compliance and obedience from their sub, they also have duties of care and protection for their submissive.

 What is a Submissive in BDSM?

 Please spank me, Mr. Gray!
-If you are the submissive in a relationship your ultimate desire is to please your dominant.
-Submissive’s will place their dom’s needs above their own, submitting not only their body but their minds too.
+When you're the submissive in a relationship, your greatest desire is to please your dominant.
+Submissives put their Dom's needs above their own, conforming not only to their bodies but also to their minds.

-Submissive behaviours fall into three categories; pain, sexual or service.
+Submissive behavior falls into three categories; pain, sex, or service.